OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Planetary System Parameters

-Following \cite{Dang2020}, we perform aperture photometry then model the detector systematics using Pixel Level Decorrelation (PLD), assuming a single lens and source light curve model.
-With such a small number of epochs, the detector systematics at each dither position are poorly sampled, so a self-calibration approach such as the PLD tends to overfit the data as suggested by the overly optimistic residuals.
+Following \cite{Dang2020}, we perform aperture photometry then model the detector systematics using Pixel Level Decorrelation (PLD).
+We first identify the 6 dithered regions of the 256$\times$256 pixel detector where the target is positions and perform aperture photometry by using a 3$\times$3 square aperture.
+We then calculate the relative flux measured by each pixel and use them as regressor for our PLD noise models.
+We define the measured flux as a combination of the astrophysical model and PLD systematics model as a multiplactive term.
+Assuming a 1S1L model for the astrophysical model, we use an MCMC to simultaneously evaluate the astrophysical parameters and PLD coefficients.
+We find that with such a small number of epochs, the detector systematics at each dither position are poorly sampled, so a self-calibration approach such as the PLD tends to overfit the data as suggested by the overly optimistic residuals.
 Consequently, the PLD analysis is inconclusive, which motivates a second look at the \textit{Spitzer} frames.
 Nonetheless, we can compare our raw photometry with that presented in \citetalias{Shvartzvald2017} which uses \cite{CalchiNovati2015}'s PSF fitting procedure.

 After close inspection of our initial photometry, there is no apparent downward trend as reported by \citetalias{Shvartzvald2017}, which suggests that the magnification of the source is not significantly greater than the instrumental noise and the potential contamination from nearby sources.
 We compared the original 2016 observations with the 2019 baseline data and we note that the scatter between dithers in 2016 is systematically larger than that observed in the 2019 observations.
 This could be indicative that the 2016 observations either exhibit stronger instrumental systematics or that the time-variable contamination from nearby sources was more prominent.
 Hence, given that the source is faint and that the \textit{Spitzer} magnification could be as large as the instrumental noise, if not modeled properly, we suggest that the discrepancy between the physical parameters of OB161195 inferred in this work and the results reported by \citetalias{Shvartzvald2017} could be due to a poor characterization of the instrumental systematics of this particular event.